 Where the first centers in on the island-based school of Miss Peregrine, the sequel spins out across the rest of the UK - and even transports the Peculiar children into the past.
 It takes the format of a traditional quest, with Jacob leading the Peculiars into the heart of Riggs's creative world as they seek to help Miss Peregrine — as the first book ends with her trapped in her bird-form!

-It's certain that one film won't do justice to the tremendous range of characters introduced in the novel.
+In reality, the one film won't do justice to the tremendous range of characters introduced in the novel.
 These include:

 - Emma, played by Ella Purnell.
 In the books, Emma is a pyrokinetic; in the film, she's able to manipulate air, control the weather, and create liquid bubbles.